Angelaangie-ai/Angelaangie-ai/README.md

 # Hi there!
 I'm Angela!

-👋 Hi, I’m Angela, a 21-yr old unshakable optimist, Forbes 30 Under 30 list maker - using the power of technology for social good.
+👋 Hi, I’m Angela, a 22-yr old unshakable optimist, Forbes 30 Under 30 list maker - using the power of technology for social good.

 # 🌱 I’m currently working on ...
 - Neo Scholar @Neo
 - .406 Student Fellow @.406 Ventures
-- Studying electrical engineering and computer science @Lafayette College.
+- Studying electrical engineering and computer science, with a minor in math @Lafayette College.
 - Creating and developing technical solutions to help people reduce their carbon footprint @EnRoute!
 Check out our website: https://www.enroute-app.com/
 - Taking part in the first-ever We Are Family Foundation Delegation at the United Nations General Assembly.
 - Developing ML Models for a brain-computer interface research  @Lafayette College!

 # 👀 I've worked on ...